unik-name/help-unikname/docs/3-unikname-connect/integration-technology/auth0/Integrating Unikname Connect with Auth0.md

 ## Auth0 - Check user login

-Your customers should now be able to use <uniknameconnect/> to connect to your website, and to see this kind of login screen:
+Your customers should now be able to use <brand name="UNC"/> to connect to your website, and to see this kind of login screen:

 ![Auth0 with Unikname Connect](./auth0-login-screen-with-unc.png)